-As time went on and we gained experience with smaller repairs we were confident that we could take on larger projects.
-So now, eleven years in, we’re sure that we can tackle many of the bigger repair jobs.
+As time went on and we gained experience with smaller repairs, we were confident that we could take on larger projects.
+So now, fourteen years in, we’re sure that we can tackle many of the bigger repair jobs.
 We can fill large areas of drywall, complete wire screen repairs to fill large holes in commercial properties like apartment buildings and plaster work over lath as well.

 The interesting discovery for us was realizing that plaster work is actually a lot of fun.
 It’s like icing cakes, but thankfully without the temptation to eat the ingredients.
 We now have the entire tool kit and an inventory of drywall and plaster for every occasion.
 We’ll still recommend a specialist in drywall or plastering for those bigger projects and renovations but if you want to repair that back room that you’ve been trying to ignore for years, give us a call.
 We may be able to get the repairs done for you and the paint job too.